-Junior (Ronnie Lazaro) and his wife lives with his children in a simple rural town.
+Junior (Ronnie Lazaro) and his family lives in a simple rural town.
 One day, his daughter Amor (Aleera Montalla) comes home with an unknown infection.
 Without any money to pay for proper medical care his wife Inday (Tetchie Agbayani) is forced to bring their daughter to Lazarus (Erik Matti), a healer who informs her that Amor has been infected with a venom through her ears.
 After a few days, Amor turns into an aswang.

 The movie is an innovative take on a local myth.
 It explores the moral and psychological effect of an affliction on a person and the people around her.
 Amor is changed against her will and struggles along with her family, who have their own set of problems to deal with.
 The interesting irony is that the family ends up protecting a threat from the village.

 Ronnie Lazaro and Tetchie Agbayani portrays a believable couple whose life is slowly torn apart by the consequences of keeping Amor.
 They, along with a son and his family, live under one roof with an aswang.
-All of them are torn between familial duty and self-regard – should they stay and contend with her transformation, leave for their own sake, or disown her?
+All of them are torn between familial duty and self-regard – should they stay, leave, or give her up?

 Apart from the lives of other people who are directly affected by her presence, she also has an indirect effect on others as well.
 Duplo (Joel Torre) is deeply troubled and changed by the sudden eruption of violence in his community that he is bound to protect.